lortza/rails_api_tasks/README.md

-# README
+# rails_api_tasks

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A basic rails api for a simple tasks app.
+This is intended to be consumed by a separate React app.

-* Ruby version
+* Ruby 2.5.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Rails 5.2.0

-* ...
+* Postgres
+* JSON-API formatting with `gem 'jsonapi-rails'`